matloff/regtools/README.md

 ## EXAMPLE:  ADVANCED GRID SEARCH

-Many statistical/machine learning methods have a number of *tuning parameters*/*hyperparameters*  The idea of a *grid search* is to try many combinations of candidate values of the tuning parameters to find the "best" one, say highest rate of correct classification in a classification problem.
+Many statistical/machine learning methods have a number of *tuning parameters* (or *hyperparameters*).
+The idea of a *grid search* is to try many combinations of candidate values of the tuning parameters to find the "best" combination, say in the sense of highest rate of correct classification in a classification problem.

+### Which one is really best? ###

-**But why the quotation marks around the word *best* above?**  The fact is that the data in a grid search is subject to sampling variation:
+**But why the quotation marks around the word *best* above?**  The fact is that, due to sampling variation, a naive grid search may not give you the best parameter combination:

 1. The full dataset is a sample from some target population.